© Dan Warsinger Photography

 Of the structures in public use in

-the Yosemite Valley Chapel is now the oldest.
+Valley Chapel is now the oldest.

 This little New England style church was built under the